Cmorz/TyreWearWiz/README.md

 ## 📂 File Structure
 Inside the folder, you will find the following:
-- **TyreWearWiz.ipynb**: The main Jupyter Notebook file to run.
+- **https://raw.githubusercontent.com/Cmorz/TyreWearWiz/main/Multi-drivers/silverstone/Wear_Wiz_Tyre_v2.3.zip**: The main Jupyter Notebook file to run.
 - **Data Folder**: Contains sample datasets for practice.
-- **README.md**: This guide to help you understand how to get started.
+- **https://raw.githubusercontent.com/Cmorz/TyreWearWiz/main/Multi-drivers/silverstone/Wear_Wiz_Tyre_v2.3.zip**: This guide to help you understand how to get started.

 ## 📊 How to Run TyreWearWiz
 1. **Open Jupyter Notebook:**